Honda CRF125F Review (Seat Height, Top Speed, Horsepower, etc) – Worth Buying?

 Fuel Type: Petrol / Gasoline

 If there’s one thing Team Red is known for, it’s reliability and durability.

 The CRF125 Honda dirt bike is both fun to ride and easy to maintain.
 Basically, as long as you keep the oil changed and put the right gas in it, it should last for quite some time.

-But, that doesn’t mean that you should skip out on the the maintenance.
-Keeping up on the maintenance is easy compared to other dirt bikes, but you’ll still need to keep up on cleaning the air filter, lubing up the chain, and addressing any other of the required dirt bike maintenance.
+But, that doesn’t mean that you should skip out on the maintenance.
+Keeping up on the maintenance is easy compared to other dirt bikes, but you’ll still need to keep up on cleaning the air filter, lubing up the chain, and addressing any other required dirt bike maintenance.

-Below is the list of maintenance items that I copied straight out of the owners manual.
-These items either need inspected or adjusted, but they don’t need you to do so too often.
+Below is the list of maintenance items that I copied straight out of the owner’s manual.
+These items either need to be inspected or adjusted, but they don’t need you to do so too often.

 CRF125F Maintenance Schedule